Georgia Mathews - EXECUTIVE DIRECTOR

 Luke graduated from the University of Melbourne with a Bachelor of Arts and a Bachelor of Laws and has subsequently practised exclusively in criminal law.

 He has worked as a solicitor and solicitor advocate at Victoria’s Office of Public Prosecutions, appearing on behalf of Victoria Police investigators or the Director of Public Prosecutions in a wide range of criminal matters in all Victorian jurisdictions.

 Luke later assumed responsibilities as a senior lawyer and Deputy Managing Lawyer of the Indictable Crime Team at Victoria Legal Aid, where he managed a large team of lawyers providing services to vulnerable Victorians charged with the most serious criminal offences.
 Luke was later appointed Associate Public Defender at Victoria Legal Aid and was briefed to appear in a wide range of criminal cases.

 Luke is currently completing graduate studies in Applied Finance.
-Luke has long been involved in projects within the LGBTQIA+ sphere and has previously volunteered as a peer education facilitator at the Victorian AIDS Council.
+Luke has long been involved in projects within the LGBTIQ+ sphere and has previously volunteered as a peer education facilitator at the Victorian AIDS Council.

-The Channel recognises the importance of eliminating barriers to employment or participation faced by members of the LGBTQIA+ community.
+The Channel recognises the importance of eliminating barriers to employment or participation faced by members of the LGBTIQ+ community.
 We also recognise the importance of our work being community-driven.
-The Channel will therefore ensure that our board and team always consist of a majority LGBTQIA+ community members.
+The Channel will therefore ensure that our board and team always consist of a majority LGBTIQ+ community members.